sergsoares/sergsoares.github.io/content/posts/2023-05-27-create-a-kind-cluster-in-remote-host-with-terraform.md

 ---
-title: Create a Kind cluster in remote host with Terraform
+title: Create a Kind cluster in a remote host with Terraform
 draft: false
 categories:
   - kind